Naru571/NC/README.md

   a notification spells out *"Red closes · Yellow minimises · Green zooms."*
   (No toasts on hover — those got noisy.)
 - The dots **pop in with a staggered scale animation** when they appear.
+- On touch screens the visible 12px circle sits on a bigger invisible tap target, so the dots are finger-sized even though they look small.
 - The zoomed size is remembered across minimise/close, and re-fits itself if your viewport resizes while zoomed.